hatchjaw/faust-ddsp/README.md

 ## DDSP in Faust

-> Trigger warning: some basic calculus will follow
+> Trigger warning: some mild-to-moderate calculus will follow

 To write automatically differentiable code we need analytic expressions for the derivatives of the primitive operations in our program.